kinode-dao/kinode-book/src/apis/timer.md

 # Timer API

-The Timer API allows processes to manage time-based operations within Kinode OS.
+The Timer API allows processes to manage time-based operations within Kinode.
 This API provides a simple yet powerful mechanism for scheduling actions to be executed after a specified delay.
 The entire API is just the `TimerAction`: